clicknium/clicknium-docs/doc/developtools/project_package.md

 # Package Project

 In Visual Studio Code, press "Ctrl+Shift+P" to show the Command Palette, and enter "Clicknium" to select and show "Package Project".
-Press "Enter", and select the path where the Exe file of the packed project is stored according to the pop-up window.
+Press "Enter", and select the path to save the executable file.
 ![](D:\Repos\ClickCorp\clicknium-docs\doc\img\pack_project.gif)

 The detailed package log Output displays in the Output in Visual Studio Code.